-Once you get the hang of it, you’ll find that taking care of amaryllis plants is pretty easy.
-But it can be very frustrating when your plant starts having issues, and you don’t know why.
-So here are a few of the most common amaryllis plant care problems, and the causes…
+Once you get the hang of it, you’ll find that taking care of an amaryllis is pretty easy.
+But it can be very frustrating when yours starts having issues, and you don’t know why.
+My tips below will help you figure it out.

-- Amaryllis not flowering – There are a few reasons why an amaryllis will not bloom.
-Most likely it’s because the bulb hasn’t built up sufficient energy to flower (the leaves were cut off too early, it didn’t get enough light, or it wasn’t fertilized), the bulb is immature, or it didn’t have a period of dormancy.
+There are a few reasons why an amaryllis will not flower.
+Most likely it’s because the bulb hasn’t built up sufficient energy.

-- Flower falling over – Since the flowers are so large, it’s common for them to fall over once they open.
-The main cause is usually lack of light, which causes the stem to grow long and thin.
-Use an amaryllis stake to support the stems.
-Or you can cut the flowers, and put the stems into a vase of water instead.
+Since the blossoms are so large, sometimes they can fall over once they open.
+The main problem is usually lack of light, which causes the stem to grow long, tall, and thin.

 Amaryllis Plant Care FAQs

-Below I will answer some of the most common questions I get about amaryllis plant care.
-If you can’t find an answer to your question after reading through the post and these FAQs, then please ask it in the comments section below.
-I’ll answer it as soon as I can.
+Below I will answer some of the most common questions I get about amaryllis care.
+If you can’t find yours here, then please ask it in the comments section below.

 How long do amaryllis blooms last?

-Yes, there are many types of fragrant amaryllis flowers, and some are stronger than other.
-It’s not overpowering, and you usually need to get close to the flower to notice the sweet amaryllis scent.
+Yes, there are many types of fragrant amaryllis flowers, and some of the scents are stronger than others.
+It’s not overpowering, and you usually need to get close to notice the sweet scent.

 Amaryllis care may sound like it’s overwhelming at first.
-But once you get the hang of it, you’ll see just how easy it is.
-Just think, now that you know what to do with an amaryllis after flowering, and how to care for an amaryllis plant, you’ll be able to enjoy these gorgeous flowers year after year!
+But once you get the hang of it, you’ll see how easy it is.
+Just think, now that you know how, you’ll be able to enjoy these gorgeous flowers year after year!

 - How To Take Care Of A Cyclamen Plant

-- How To Care For An Orchid Plant
+- How To Care For An Easter Cactus Plant (Schlumbergera gaertneri)

 Share your amaryllis care tips in the comments section below.